X

 Articulation Agreements

-The University of Memphis established formal articulation agreements with the following institutions, offering eligible students enhanced consideration to the Doctor of Physical Therapy degree program.
+The University of Memphis established formal articulation agreements with the following institutions, offering eligible students enhanced consideration for an interview.

 To qualify for admission through these articulation agreements, applicants must satisfy specific criteria that have been mutually defined and approved by both institutions.
 Students enrolled in the educational institutions listed below are encouraged to reach out to their respective advisors for additional details.